-She specializes in feature writing, but is also starting a new venture in behind-the-scenes videography, offering an intimate and unobtrusive, yet entertaining look at the inner workings of competitions and teams.
-She is passionate about showing and working with strong and empowered women and men who serve as role models for the younger generations, and who want to break barriers and change the status quo.
+She specializes in feature writing, but is also starting a new venture in behind-the-scenes videography, offering an intimate and unobtrusive yet entertaining look at the inner workings of competitions and teams.
+She is passionate about telling stories, and working with strong and empowered athletes who serve as role models for the younger generations and who want to change the status quo.

-One article leading to the other, she became the French correspondent for the FINA Aquatics World Magazine, where she interviews and writes about France’s elite athletes and coaches (Philippe Lucas, Marc-Antoine Olivier, Eve Planeix, Matthieu Rosset, Axel Reymond, Yannick Agnel, Charlotte and Laura Tremble) in all aquatic sports.
-She has also worked for LEN as part of the social media team during the 2018 European Championships.
+One article leading to the other, she became the French correspondent for the FINA Aquatics World Magazine, where she interviews and writes about France’s elite athletes and coaches (Philippe Lucas, Marc-Antoine Olivier, Eve Planeix, Matthieu Rosset, Axel Reymond, Yannick Agnel, Charlotte and Laura Tremble, Frederic Vergnoux, Virginie Dedieu) in all aquatic sports.
+She has also been part of LEN’s social media team during the 2018 European Championships and the 2019 European Cup.
 Finally, she is a contributor to the gymnastics’ website College Gym News.

 A Montpellier, France native, Christina received her BA in Marine Science and her BS in Journalism from Boston University in 2011, and her MS in Marine Conservation from the University of Miami in 2013.
 She now lives in France.